-After giving a local anaesthesia, a sheet of latex is placed around the tooth to isolate it, and keep it clean and dry during the treatment.
-Usually the complete procedure can be finished in just a single visit and that too within a short span of an hour.
+After giving local anesthesia, a sheet of latex is placed around the tooth to isolate it and keep it clean and dry during the treatment.
+Usually, the complete procedure can be finished in just a single visit and that too within a short span of an hour.
 Some cases may require 2-3 visits at the maximum, depending on the degree of infection/inflammation.

 High Success Rate

-The Endodontist therapy has very high success rate and that is upto 90%, but of course, there are no guarantees.
-We prefer to keep our patients well informed before treating them, so that they can take a well-informed decision.
+Endodontist therapy has a very high success rate and that is up to 90%, but of course, there are no guarantees.
+We prefer to keep our patients well informed before treating them so that they can take a well-informed decision.
 The success of treatment also depends upon how are you taking care of your dental hygiene.
 We recommend you to visit us every six months for your oral hygiene maintenance.